 He did tell the story of being back a secret document from a “certain neutral country”; but that is all he tells from that first year of his service.

 In autumn 1916 he was transferred to another department, and received his commission.
 He was sent to Greece to join Compton Mackenzie, who was in charge of the Annexe of the Legation in Athens.
 The Greeks were then neutral, but the Germans were doing everything to win them over.
-The King favoured the germans; the Venizelists favoured the Alliance.
+The King favoured the Germans; the Venizelists favoured the Alliance.
 A French battleship was at the Piraeus.
 Shooting started between the Greeks and the French on 1 December, and Knoblock was there to see it.

 In all this dreadful hurly-burly, which went on practically for two days, the English ladies behaved with the utmost calm and courage.
 One of them stepped coolly on the balcony while the men were firing at the Annexe and told them in very bad Greek to “stop it at once”.
 Sir Francis Eliot, who was the Minister, I saw, myself, walk out of the Legation, as a dozen or so Greeks started levelling their rifles at him.
 He drew The Times from his pocket and waved it at them as if to brush away flies.
 They stared amazed, dropped their rifles, and ran.
 So much for the power of the Press (219).(I am inevitably reminded of Carry On Up the Khyber… EJ]

 On p.
 223 of his autobiography, Knoblock mentions that he was on the Hospital ship Rewa for two months in 1917 (June and July); it was a long bout of dysentery.
 He went home in July, via Malta, where he dined with Commander (later Admiral) Usbourne, in civilised circumstances for the first time for months.
-He stayed two days in Rome, and looked up at the top windows of the Keats house on the Piazza di Spagna, where he had stated in December 1899; he then went via the flat that he actually owned in the Palais Royal in Paris, to his own Albany rooms in London.
+He stayed two days in Rome, and looked up at the top windows of the Keats house on the Piazza di Spagna, where he had stayed in December 1899; he then went via the flat that he actually owned in the Palais Royal in Paris, to his own Albany rooms in London.
 His servant James was out; he could not get in.
 He dined at the Grill Room of the Savoy, only to discover that since he was in uniform, they had to abide by the rule that officers could not spend more than three shillings and sixpence on a meal.
 He walked to Albany in the rain, and discovered that his sister and James had missed him at Victoria Station.
+Not a good day.

-The next morning he reported to the War oFfice, and was given two months’ leave.
+The next morning he reported to the War Office, and was given two months’ leave.
 After nearly a year away, of which three months had been spent in hospital, his ten stone six had dropped to seven stone five: “people that met me all stared at me” (240).

 In November I was out at the front for a little while.
-I don’t know what impressed me most in the actual war area—the magnificent attitude of the British soldier, his courage, his good nature, his eternal sense of humour under the most appalling conditions—or the tragicc ruin of the French countries.
+I don’t know what impressed me most in the actual war area—the magnificent attitude of the British soldier, his courage, his good nature, his eternal sense of humour under the most appalling conditions—or the tragic ruin of the French countryside.
 If there was ever a conception of hell realised beyond the dreams of human imagination, it was that part of France known as the battlefields (251). […] Charred remains of trees rose here and there in the landscape; bits of shattered masonry marked the spot where once had stood prosperous villages; huge craters gaped where mines had been sprung, and now and again a rush broken-down tank lay by the roadside while coils of barbed wire trailed aimlessly across the landscape, The November rain washed away the soil and laid bare bones and skulls and fragments of uniforms—the abomination of desolations… (252).

 He was in France to work at the Mission Anglaise, and he spent Christmas in Paris, being ordered bak to the War office in January 1918.
 He had some leisure to work on a new play, Tiger!
 Tiger!
 But with the spring his life was upset by continual trips to Paris and other parts of France, bearing messages and bags.
 He indulged in a spot of flirtation with more than one woman.
 But he was with a British officer, in Intelligence, whom he nicknamed Florry, when he heard, late on 10 November 1918, that the Germans had agreed to surrender.

 Florry and I were so overcome by the news that for a moment neither of us could speak.
 Then we filled ourselves two large tumblers with whisky and soda and drank “To Peace”.
 I have my tumbler still.
-No one a drunk out of it since (265).
+No one has drunk out of it since (265).

 They drove into the small town near her village the next morning.